-Finally!
-Fall is here.
-If you’re like us, you’ve probably been craving cooler weather and a reason to get outside.
+If you’re like us, you’ve probably been looking for a reason to get outside.
 Well, here it is.
-We can’t think of a better way to spend Fall in North Carolina than exploring the great outdoors and hiking amongst the changing leaves.
-So grab your mask, your best hiking boots and hit the trails!
+We can’t think of a better way to spend time in North Carolina than exploring the great outdoors.
+So grab your best hiking boots and hit the trails!

 photo: Christopher Ciccone/Courtesy North Carolina Museum/via Conde Nast Traveler